12.04 server: GUI Desktop does not start when booting Amahi for the first time

 If you would like to help update documentation, we would greatly appreciate your input.

-#4 Updated by taa over 8 years ago
+#4 Updated by taa about 9 years ago

 I can see what you mean about less advanced users making a mistake when more than one drive is physically mounted during the install.